 - salt & pepper to taste

 Let’s get started.
 Melt butter to slightly bubblying in a small saucepan on medium heat.
 Add flour & mix well until incorporated.
 Keep stirring & cook for under 60 seconds.
-Add milk bit by bit, stir to mix, add more milk & repeat until done.
+Add milk bit by bit, stir to mix, add more milk & repeat until all liquid is added.
 Remove from heat & continue to stir.
-When sauce temperature drops a bit, stir in yolks one by one.
-Season & set aside.
+When sauce temperature drops a bit, add in yolks one by one.
+Season, taste & set aside.

 - 400 g cod, desalted & chopped